nealcaren/CrisisOpportunity/markdown/index.md

 # Forthcoming
-* Miller, Kelly.
-"A Review of Hoffman's *Race Traits and Tendencies of the American Negro*." *American Negro Academy Occasional Papers,* No 1.
-1897.
 * Thompson, Anna J. "A Survey of Crime among Negroes in Philadelphia." *Opportunity* Vol 4, July-Sept.
 * Johnson, Charles S.  and Horace M. Bond.
 "The Investigation of Racial Differences Prior to 1910." *The Journal of Negro Education*, Vol. 3, No. 3, (Jul., 1934), pp. 328-339.
 * Frazier, E. Franklin "The Status of the Negro in the American Social Order." *The Journal of Negro Education*, Vol. 4, No. 3, (Jul., 1935), pp. 293-307